vbousquet/vpx_lightmapper/README.md

 ### Better packing of UV maps

 At some points bake maps have to be tightly packed in a big UV map.
-For this, Blender offers a default operator called 'Pack Islands' which give ok results.
+For this, Blender offers a default operator called 'Pack Islands' which give not that good results.
 For better packing, you can choose to install and use other UV map packing tools like:
-- [UV Packer](https://www.uv-packer.com/) which works fine (better than Blender's default) and is free,
+- [UV Packer](https://www.uv-packer.com/) which works great (far better than Blender's default) and is free,
 - [UV Pack master](https://uvpackmaster.com/) which is known to give very good results, but needs a paid license.

 ## Overview